hsuwanying/webform-spam-filter-development/README.md

 ## Fitting Models

 - **Experiment 1: Logistic Regression, and use three Features Selection Methods**
+  - Model 1 `Logit.all`: fitting a full model with all feautres
-  - Method 1: use p-value select features which are statistic significant for fitting model `Logit.82`
+  - Model 2 `Logit.82`: use p-value select features which are statistic significant for fitting model
-  - Method 2: use the `drop1` method to get the lowest AIC `Logit.73`
+  - Model 3 `Logit.73`: use the `drop1` method to get the lowest AIC
-  - Method 3: use `Boruta` selected features to fit a logistic regression model `Logit.b72`
+  - Model 4``Logit.b72`: use `Boruta` selected features to fit a logistic regression model

 The Table below compares three methods with a complete model `Logit.all`